NEW EXHIBITS

 3575 Lighthouse Rd., Southold

-Hours: Sat. and Sun. from 11:30am - 4pm, May 27 through September 17.
+Hours: Sat. and Sun. from 11:30am - 4pm, Memorial Day weekend through September 15.

 Parking is available at Horton Point Lighthouse for a $5 fee through the Southold Park District.
 Street parking is with a Southold Town Permit only.
 The Lighthouse Tower is generally open - as temperatures allow and volunteers are available.